 Having a daily routine is one of the best ways to help you adapt to your new life during this unprecedented situation.
 As you are likely to be preparing most of your meals at home, you may even find it easier to manage your mealtimes and the amount of insulin you may need.

-Creating a daily routine, planning your mealtimes and trying to avoid snacking, plus having planned time to check your blood sugar levels and take your insulin will help you to spend more time within your ideal blood sugar range and help to reduce the risk of hypers.
+Creating a daily routine, planning your mealtimes and trying to avoid snacking, plus having planned time to check your blood sugar levels and take your insulin will help you to spend more time within your ideal blood sugar range and help to reduce the risk of hypers2.

-Try to still exercise at home if you cannot get outside much – even 10 minutes a day of physical activity will be beneficial to your physical and mental wellbeing.
+Try to still exercise at home if you cannot get outside much – even 10 minutes a day of physical activity will be beneficial to your physical and mental wellbeing5.
 There are many online fitness classes that you may wish to try.
 More ideas can be found in the “Exercise and type 2 diabetes” article.

 Coping with stressful times as a person with diabetes